Everything You’re Doing To Heal Is Why You Can’t Move On

 And this is not a pressure call.

-You Start Feeling Like Yourself Again: Not the version the breakup created.
-The real one.
+You Start Feeling Like Yourself Again:

-There's nothing to buy on the call.
 It's simply a chance for me to show you what's been running underneath.

 If I can help, I’ll show you the next step.